Jack Kirby (American football)

-Jack Kirby (1923-2007) was a player in the National Football League.
+Jack Evans Kirby (September 21, 1923 – March 9, 2007) was a player in the National Football League.

 Biography

 Kirby was born Jack Evans Kirby on September 21, 1923, in Los Angeles, California.
 He died on March 9, 2007, in Santa Barbara, California.

 Career

 Kirby played with the Green Bay Packers during the 1949 NFL season.
 He played at the collegiate level at the University of Southern California.
 Jack was also All City in Los Angeles in 1942 when he played for the Dorsey High School Dons.